Is Blac Chyna Not Ashamed Of Taunting Us With Her Assets?

 “It’s not really scary to be away from Dream, because I have tons of help and I’m not that far.
 If I were in Paris or New York I would feel super uncomfortable right now.”

 The Rob and Chyna reality TV star entered the Las Vegas club sporting a figure hugging cocktail dress for her first official night out since the birth of baby Dream Kardashian on November 10 last year.
 Chyna did not hold back on showcasing her hourglass figure in the light pink, skin tight dress, seeming shamelessly to not shy away from close-ups of her assets.
 The deep v-neckline on her dress showing off more than an eye full of her taunting bosom.
-Her plentiful booty was also impossible to miss, the confident model even turning the camera upside down to ensure every inch of her voluptuous backside was revealed.
+Her plentiful booty was also impossible to miss.
+The confident model even turning the camera upside down to ensure every inch of her voluptuous backside was revealed.

-As reality TV film crews followed the teasing TV star around for the night, Chyna gave fans a tiny glimpse as to what they can expect from the recently renewed show, Rob and Chyna on E!, during the second season.
-She enlightened the shows fans, hinting to the future by saying that, “Building our brand, building our relationship and just becoming better people, while eating healthy and just focusing on what’s important.”
+As reality TV film crews followed the teasing TV star around for the night, Chyna gave fans a tiny glimpse as to what they can expect from the recently renewed show Rob and Chyna on E! during the second season.
+She enlightened the show’s fans, hinting to the future by saying that, “Building our brand, building our relationship and just becoming better people, while eating healthy and just focusing on what’s important.”

 The crowd cheered for Chyna as her entourage became her unofficial videographers, capturing the star’s audacious bodily movements to the music for all her fans, in real time.